 In addition, it is quite frequent during position shooting (standing, kneeling, sitting, prone), or shooting around barricades, for the firearm and shooter’s body to be canted off to one side.
 Non-level angles can create a shooting platform misaligned with the original calibration, resulting in somewhat skewed results.

 The MantisX Firearms Training System has proven to be a very valuable range tool.
 Even for experienced shooters, the MantisX will be able to record and identify any shooting weaknesses and provide good recommendations for correction.
 Unlike paper shooting guides, the MantisX data is much more detailed and useable only milliseconds after each shot.

 History logs are also an enormously beneficial feature.
-The MantisX allows historical review of problems, as well as your successes.
+The MantisX allows a historical review of problems, as well as your successes.
 Graphing allows shooters to track progress and set goals.

 Everything from slow and deliberate shots intended for accuracy and best results, to a full-on shooting, moving, and displacing drill, the MantisX was able to provide important feedback to help me understand my shooting platform.

-If you only shoot 1-2 times a year, and are happy if most of your shots hit the target somewhere, this may not be a tool for you.
-For everyone else, the MantisX could be the difference maker in better shooting fundamentals and more accurate shots.
+If you only shoot 1-2 times a year and are happy if most of your shots hit the target somewhere, this may not be a tool for you.
+For everyone else, the MantisX could be the difference-maker in better shooting fundamentals and more accurate shots.
 BlueSheepdog recommends the MantisX Firearms Training System.

 BlueSheepdog.com is a for-profit website.
 I do not charge readers a dime to access the information I provide.

 Some of the links on this page and site are affiliate links to companies like Amazon and Palmetto State Armory.
 These links take you to the products mentioned in the article.
 Should you decide to purchase something from one of those companies, I make a small commission.